nullr00t/katoolinv2/README.md

 # katoolinv2
-A python script for installing Kali Linux tools on Debian derived Linux Distros
+A python script for installing Kali Linux tools on Debian derived linux distros.